Accrued interest is the interest payable on different types of debts and fixed-income securities, such as bonds and credit card debts.

 Below is a student loan example to show how paying interest works when capitalization happens:

-For instance, assume you have a $5,000 unsubsidized loan your first year of school with interest payments of $10 per month.
-You opt not to make these payments throughout the year, making your total interest charges $120.
+Suppose you have a $5,000 unsubsidized loan your first year of school with monthly interest payments of $10 per month.
+You opt not to make these student loan payments throughout the year and watch as the clock runs out on your grace period, making your total interest charges $120.

 Capitalized Interest Accounting

-When a company obtains a loan to pay for a long-term asset it is a self-constructed asset, rather than one bought from an outside party, it capitalizes the interest on the loan by adding the interest to the total cost of the project.
-The cost of the loan for constructing the asset, plus the capitalized interest is what the company reports as the total cost of the project on its balance sheet.
+When a company obtains a loan to pay for a long-term asset, it is a self-constructed asset.
+Rather than one bought from an outside party, it capitalizes the interest on the loan by adding the interest to the total cost of the project.
+The cost of the loan for constructing the asset plus the capitalized interest is what the company reports as the total cost of the project on its balance sheet.

 This article was written by PocketSense staff.
 If you have any questions, please reach out to us on our contact us page.